 Recipe Tips

-A high speed blender is necessary!
+- A high speed blender is necessary!
 Not all blenders are the same.
 Some are more powerful than others, and we need a powerful one for this recipe to bypass the straining.
 If you have bits of walnuts that aren't blending, you'll need to pour it through a nut milk bag or fine mesh strainer to ensure a smooth result.
-I've personally tested blenders at every budget if you are in the market for a new blender!

-Control the thickness with water.
+- Control the thickness with water.
 Nut milks are essentially just nuts and water.
-Using less water will make a thicker milk, whereas more water will thin it out.
+Using less water will make it thicker, whereas more water will thin it out.
 For walnut milk, I've found that the ratio of 1:3 (1 cup of walnuts for every 3 cups of water) yields the perfect texture.
 I encourage you to start with less and then continue adding more until it reaches your desired consistency.

 Variations